 ‘Eyes Wide Open’

 It is essential that companies approach cloud services with open eyes that look beyond compute and storage to help avoid lock-in, said van Beek.
-The strategy employed should be based as much as possible around platforms and technologies that are open and are based on market standards.
-Provider-specific technologies, platforms and software solutions should be avoided at all costs.
+The strategy employed should be based as much as possible on platforms and technologies that are open and are based on market standards.
+Provider-specific technologies, platforms, and software solutions should be avoided at all costs.

 Keep your eyes open, ProfitBricks’ Johnson strongly agreed.
 It is cheaper in the short run if you don’t worry about lock-in, he surmised.